wdawson/okta.github.io/_source/_posts/2018-07-27-build-crud-app-in-aspnet-framework-webapi-and-angular.md

 ## Build SPA application with Angular

-First, le''s begin by using Angular CLI to create our application.
+First, let's begin by using Angular CLI to create our application.
 Angular CLI is a great tool when it comes to creating angular apps without spending a considerable amount of time and effort configuring our application.
 We are not required to be experts at Webpack or waste time configuring project structure, module loaders, environment, and libraries before ever starting to write any code.
 Angular CLI does all of this for us, so we can focus on building SPA applications.
 For more information on Angular CLI you can check their [documentation](https://github.com/angular/angular-cli/wiki).

 First we need to install Angular CLI globally by running the following command within Powershell or Command Prompt: